developer-delta/curriculum/lesson-1-html-intro.md

 > <p>Big Gulps huh?
 Alright!
 Welp, see ya later!</p>
 > ```

-When the browser interprets this HTML to be displayed, it will only output the content, like so:
+When the browser inteprets this HTML to be displayed, it will only output the content, like so:

 > <p>Big Gulps huh?
 Alright!
 Welp, see ya later!</p>